Lyzev/PerfectlyBalancedHorses/README.md

     ignore-deficit: false
 ```

+> [!IMPORTANT]
-*Note: The `multiplier` setting is a percentage value.
+> The `multiplier` setting is a percentage value.
 For example, a `multiplier` of 150.0 will increase the attributes
-max value by 50%.*
+max value by 50%.

 ## Commands